ducleTrustworthyAI/ducleTrustworthyAI/README.md

   - In this project, I delve into the fascinating realm of developing interpretable predictive models for medical applications using time-series data.
 With the increasing availability of healthcare data, there is a growing demand for accurate prediction models that not only forecast medical outcomes but also provide transparent explanations for these predictions.

 ## Research Supervision Experience
-  - Guiding Undergraduate Theses on Explainable AI (XAI) and Data Mining
+  - Guiding Undergraduate Theses on Explainable AI (XAI).
   - University of Science, Ho Chi Minh City, Vietnam (2/2024 - 7/2024)
   - Description:
     - Served as a research supervisor for undergraduate students pursuing theses on topics related to Explainable AI (XAI).